nickname2002/the-odyssey-of-a-knight-into-the-retroverse/readme.md

 - Click events are not very responsive.
 This means that the player must likely click the button multiple times to get a response.
 This is a known issue with the JorCademy Engine, and will be fixed in a future update.
+- Sometimes, controller connection might not be detected.
+In order to fix this, restart the game.

 ## Contact
 If you have any questions or feedback, feel free to reach out: nickjordan2002@gmail.com